The Start of Something Big

 How can we not speak about the most important meal of the day, Breakfast!
 When we hear “Breakfast”, we automatically think about eggs.
 According to the American Diabetes Association, eggs are considered as an excellent choice for people with diabetes.
-Click here to read about the health benefits of eggs.

 2. Get Active, Burn those Calories

 From gruelling full body workouts to taking the stairs and walking instead of easier options, any sort of movement supports weight loss.
 The insistence that exercise has to be exhausting is no longer found true by studies.
 Even walking on the beach or riding your bike counts toward weight loss, so don’t expect the worst.
 Click here to read 15 exercise tips that are easy to follow and will get you going in no time!

 Studies show that many people experience the feeling of hunger when in fact their body is merely dehydrated.
 Don’t make this mistake, just to be safe drink tonnes of water.
 You will find that sometimes your craving for a snack is taken care of by a nice cool glass of H2O.
 Also, sugary drinks are one of the leading causes of weight gain.

 Our parents, well most of them, always used the same diet, saying it never failed. they would simply eat half what they usually did, maintaining the same meals.
 This is not to be exactly recommended as some foods provide no nutritional value and should be cut out entirely, but cutting down is one of the simpler ways to see results.

 5. Losing It v.
 Keeping It Off